About the exhibition

 Venue: Migration Museum, Lewisham Shopping Centre, London SE13 7HB

-The Berlin Wall stood for 28 years, a physical and metaphorical barrier between Eastern and Western Europe, a division between cultures and political systems, the embodiment of the enforced separation of a people.
-It is a monument to living history and is still relevant to our lives today.
+The Berlin Wall stood for 28 years, a physical and metaphorical barrier between Eastern and Western Europe as a division between cultures and political systems.
+It was an embodiment of enforced separation.
+The Berlin Wall was finally toppled in 1989 igniting political and social changes in Europe and the rest of the World.
+Surviving segments of the Berlin Wall scattered throughout the World on public display are monuments to living history and are still relevant to our lives today.

-These figures represent everything we do at the Migration Museum: providing a space for dialogue and reflection across divides and for finding what we have in common.
-They are guardians ‘protecting’ our space and act as a symbol of friendship to all without exception.
+Sophie Henderson, Director of the Migration Museum says: “This artwork represents everything we do at the Migration Museum: providing a space for dialogue and reflection across divisions and for finding what we have in common.
+WALL forms a doorway to the Museum and is a symbol of friendship to all without exception.”

 Thierry Noir says: “My generation has a duty to explain what life was like with the Berlin Wall in a way that young people will not repeat the mistakes of the past.”

 The Berlin Wall segments outside the Museum were fabricated and installed between 1975 and 1980 as part of the “fourth generation” Berlin Wall.
 The segments were constructed using poured concrete reinforced with high density steel rebar.
 While it still stood the Berlin Wall was capped with sections of concrete sewage pipe to make it hard to climb.
 The sewage pipe is no longer on the sections outside the Museum.